Rickventura/ChameleonMini/README.md

 ===========================================
 This is a repository forked from ChameleonMini rev G, an attempt made to build a core ISO15693 state machine to be exploited by any ISO 15693 compliant tag applications.
-For instance it is assumed that the state machine calls a wrapper function "TagGetUid2, defined in the tag source file, which wraps a specific tag function like  TITagitstandardGetUid as follows.
+For instance it is assumed that the state machine calls a wrapper function "TagGetUid, defined in the tag source file, which wraps a specific tag function like  TITagitstandardGetUid as follows.

 	void TagGetUid(ConfigurationUidType Uid)
 	{